 We can use evidence-based insights to drive favorable outcomes within our operations and with stakeholders.
 We can use industry scale, trend analysis, using public and private data to utilize machine learning for predictive modeling, right?
 That is the ultimate goal of this platform.

 We can use all of this data to drive practical and evidence based solutions on the farm.
 Looking at best management practices that are most effective in addressing particular food safety challenges.

 So with that, I’ll stop and take any questions.

-Integrations from the audience.
-Okay.
+Audience #1: “Okay.
 Thank you for your presentation.
 Very interesting.
 You talked about a large number of data points.
-I’m just wondering if you give us some ideas of what kinds of data you’re actually collecting.
-Yeah, absolutely.
-So presently we’re collecting water test data.
-And of course there’s going to be, you know information perhaps going in the other direction as well.
+I’m just wondering if you can give us some ideas of what kinds of data you’re actually collecting.”

+Afreen Malik: “Well, I’m not sure about product recalls, but we are collaborating with regulatory bodies to sort of tap into the data sets that they have and see how that might improve GreenLink.
+And of course there’s going to be, you know, information perhaps going in the other direction as well.
 And we have various governance committees as part of this project to kind of help guide that process.
-Any other questions?
-Okay, thank you very much.

 Any other questions?
 Okay, thank you very much.”